 PhD (full-time) - currently registered

-Being with woman: a creative-critical exploration of how midwifery memoir contributes to the construction of midwifery identity and aspects of the mother/midwife relationship.
+Being with woman: a creative-critical exploration of midwifery identity and aspects of the mother/midwife relationship.

 Midwifery memoir as a genre contributes to cultural ideas and narratives of what it means to be a midwife.
 Midwifery memoirs also inevitably reflect on aspects of birth and motherhood.
 My research intends to explore midwifery memoir from a variety of perspectives including personal autobiographical writing and a feminist critical exploration of my own work and of midwifery memoir in general.